ibm-cloud-docs/satellite/locations.md

       Updating the DNS record can take up to 2 hours to complete.
       {: note}

-      To enable the {{site.data.keyword.openshift_short}} console and access to a cluster from your local machhine, you must also change the cluster's subdomain DNS record to use the public IP addresses of your virtual instances.
-This step is required after you created a {{site.data.keyword.openshiftlong_notm}} in {{site.data.keyword.satellite_short}}.
+      To enable the {{site.data.keyword.openshiftshort}} console and access to a cluster from your local machhine, you must also change the cluster's subdomain DNS record to use the public IP addresses of your virtual instances.
+This step is required after you created a {{site.data.keyword.openshiftlong_notm}} cluster in {{site.data.keyword.satelliteshort}}.
 For more information, see step 7 in [Creating {{site.data.keyword.openshiftshort}} clusters on {{site.data.keyword.satelliteshort}} from the CLI](/docs/openshift?topic=openshift-satellite-clusters#satcluster-create-cli).
       {: note}

 9. To continue to use the location for production workloads, repeat these steps to attach more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
 For more information, see [Adding capacity to your {{site.data.keyword.satelliteshort}} location control plane](#control-plane-scale).